Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 # RLforFishingRouting
-Use reinforcement learning to train agent to optimize fishing route
+Use reinforcement learning to train agent to optimize fishing route.
+The case is pretty simple, do please do not over think it.
+The training environment is deterministic, so you basically know the optimal solution by hand calculation.
+The case is to show you that a trained agent can do the same task and give you the correct answer.

+# Steps to get the code running

 Step 1: Install libraries from the requirements.txt using pip or whatever way you like.